bmndc/nokia-leo/README.md

   - For context, alarms set in the Clock app and some app notifications use the system in-built Alarm API, which should be always active in the background and not rely on whether the application itself was closed or not.
 But for some unknown reasons—likely due to optimisation issues, see above—the API does not run at the registered time. *TODO: connect the phone to a computer, run `adb logcat` and read through the system logs!*
   - *If you're a developer, alternatives to Alarm API can be found on Tom Barrasso's KaiOS.dev blog post [Running in the Background on KaiOS].*
 - Photos larger than 6000-by-4000 in size cannot be opened in the Gallery app due to restrictions in place preventing memory constraints.
 As a workaround, you can download [FabianOvrWrt's Explorer] and [mochaSoft Aps' Photo Zoom] from KaiStore to view them instead.
 - Built-in File Manager app doesn't show folders in the internal storage other than pre-configured ones (audio, music, photos, books, videos, DCIM, downloads, others).
-This is [hardcoded within its code] as a measure to hide system files (such as DIC files for storing added T9 words), but can be easily misused. *To browse the entire internal storage, use third-party file managers from KaiStore, or turn on Settings → Storage → USB Storage and connect to a computer.*
+This is [hardcoded within its code] as a measure to hide system files (such as DIC files for storing added T9 words), but can be easily misused. *To browse the entire internal storage, use third-party file managers from KaiStore, or turn on Settings, Storage, USB Storage and connect to a computer.*
 - Built-in email, calendar and contact syncing with Google account may completely fail at times.
 You should use IMAP and import contacts instead.
   - In December 2021, in order to [replace the expired Let's Encrypt root certificate DST Root CA X3 with the newer ISRG Root X1], KaiOS Technologies issued a Service Update via KaiStore to all active KaiOS devices.
 This caused the Contacts app on some phones, notably HMD/Nokia KaiOS phones and Alcatel MyFlip 2, to [freeze on open].
 In some cases, apps such as E-Mail, Calendar and Settings freezed as well, and Google accounts configured in the Settings app couldn't be removed.
 As a fix, people were advised to factory reset their affected devices.
 See [openGiraffe's guide to properly update the certificates]
   - *If you miss T9 fuzzy search in Contacts app, there's a port called [FastContact] by Luxferre that you can sideload to use as an alternative.*